ravichugh/sketch-n-sketch/notes/interfacenotes.md

 * Remove Debug.log from buildSvg and upstate
 * Clean "|" code out
 * Make ZoneType type instead of using Strings

+## Other
+* Eval.run should return Val with outer "svg"?
+  - LangSvg.valToIndexedTree assumes this, must wrap in "svg" otherwise
+* Sync.sync takes vals - is it a problem if they are dumped from an IndexedTree?
+* Could use IndexedTreeNode -> Val function; is there any reason why that doesn't make sense?
+  - The order of the Vals that go into sync matter, right?
+So just dumping the dictionary doesn't make sense.
+However, that means that we still need to keep track of an intermediate Val, which we said that the IndexedTree would prevent.
+Actually, we _should_ be able to reconstruct the original Val from the dict, so long as we can order the children of any given svg node properly.